 Check the government guidance to find out about the new requirements for moving goods from Great Britain to Northern Ireland.

 The Trader Support Service is free to use and will guide you through any changes to the way goods move between Great Britain and Northern Ireland.
 It can also complete declarations on your behalf.

 Check out the Movement Assistance Scheme to get help with moving 'agrifood' goods.

 Trading in services

-It is important to understand the guidelines of the country in which you are selling services.
+Ensure you are compliant in areas such as licencing, professional qualifications and VAT with the guidelines of the country in which you are selling services.